Analysts Mean recommendation for ING Groep N.V. (ING) was 1.50: Is this the key time?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Bearing in mind the latest performance of ING Groep N.V., several moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 25.85%.
-Additionally, trading for the stock in the period of the last six months notably improved by 25.58%, alongside a boost of 60.54% for the period of the last 12 months.
-The shares increased approximately by -8.12% in the 7-day charts and went up by -10.41% in the period of the last 30 days.
-Common stock shares were lifted by -5.41% during last recorded quarter.
+Considering, the past performance of ING Groep N.V., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 30.72%.
+Additionally, trading for the stock in the period of the last six months notably improved by 31.84%, alongside a boost of 65.86% for the period of the last 12 months.
+The shares increased approximately by 0.65% in the 7-day charts and went up by -7.22% in the period of the last 30 days.
+Common stock shares were lifted by -0.08% during last recorded quarter.